The McGill International Review The McGill International Review - Canada's premier undergraduate journal of international affairs.

 Lila Mooney

-Lila Mooney is a third-year undergraduate student pursuing a double-major in Philosophy and Political Science.
+Lila Mooney is a fourth-year undergraduate student pursuing a double-major in Philosophy and Political Science.
 An American-Canadian, she is interested in US politics, as well as in radicalism and radicalization, technology, democracy and democratic backsliding, authoritarian regimes, human rights issues, women's rights, and gender equality.

 Free Speech in the Internet Age: America Needs to Have a Conversation